-A brand new exhibition is coming to the National Portrait Gallery this month and guests staying at central London hotels should book now to avoid disappointment.
+A brand new exhibition is coming to the National Portrait Gallery this month and guests staying at Montcalm hotels London should book now to avoid disappointment.

 Glamour of the Gods opens in July 7th until October 23rd and celebrates Hollywood’s golden age with a series of iconic photographs.

 Stars such as Greta Garbo, Marilyn Munroe, Clark Gable and Audrey Hepburn are the focus of the exhibition.

 Many of the portraits on show helped to transform the subjects from actors and actresses into international style icons.